Webhook Payload Reference

 headers |

-The headers object contains only headers that are not already surfaced as
+The headers object holds only the headers that are not already top-level

 Example payload